Diagnostic Medical Sonography

-The USA exam is an aptitude test and therefore there is no studying for the test.
-It is an assessment of skills that are essential for success in the program as well in the sonography profession.
+Include the completion date on the application!
+The exam is an aptitude test and therefore there is no book or any other material available to prepare for the exam.
+It is an assessment of skills that are essential for success in the program as well as in the sonography profession.
 Two categories are tested: physics (spatial resolution, logic, graph interpretation, and problem-solving skills) & clinical category (visualization, judgment, dexterity/hand-eye coordination, and persistence).

-The USA Exam must be completed between December 1st - and March 15th (no exceptions, schedule early, exam appointments are filling quickly).
+The USA Exam may only be completed between December 1st - and March 15th (no exceptions, schedule early, as exam appointments are filling quickly).

 Only one exam pro-student - pro lifetime, no repetition.

 Fee (applicant’s responsibility): $70.00, including a $20.00 proctoring fee (proctoring is required).
 Alamo Colleges' student ID number and ACES email address is required for registration.